arm61/arm61.github.io/books.md

 18. Names of the Sea: Strangers in Iceland - Sarah Moss
 19. The Thing Around Your Neck - Chimamanda Ngozi Adichie
 20. The Wind Through the Keyhole - Stephen King
-21. Superior: The Return of Race Science - Angela Saini
+21. Superior: The Return of Race Science - Angela Saint

 # 2018